-2020 2019
+2021 2020

-Building and building improvements at the
+Building and building improvements at the industrial park Accumulated depreciation/amortization 129,061,551 (109,686,572) 129,061,551 (109,430,572)

-Industrial Park 129,061,551 129,061,551

-Accumulated depreciation/amortization (109,430,572) (109,174,572)

-19,630,979 19,886,979
+19,374,979 19,630,979

 Investment property consists of the cost of buildings and building improvements constructed inside the System's Industrial Park Management Office (IPMO) located in Taguig City, Metro Manila.
 The buildings constructed are being leased at competitive rental rates to private companies.
 The System does not own the land but has acquired perpetual rights from the Philippine Government to use the property for its own use and purpose.